rstacruz/remount/docs/faq.md

 # Frequently Asked Questions

+## "Please use 'new' operator" error

+> TypeError: Failed to construct 'HTMLElement': Please use the 'new' operator, this DOM object constructor cannot be called as a function.

+Possible solutions:

+- Try adding custom-elements-es5-adapter

+- Disable class transforms in Babel

 ## The `x-` prefix

 > Q: Why are all your example tags prefixed with `x-`?

-The `x-` prefix is *not* required.
+The `x-` prefix is _not_ required.
 However, it's featured in a lot of Remount's examples for a few reasons:

 - All custom elements require a `-` in the name ([source](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements#High-level_view)).
 Prefixing with `x-` makes it easy to use single-word elements, which most the examples feature (eg, `x-tooltip`).